object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 Importing packages
 ~~~~~~~~~~~~~~~~~~

-The system for importing packages is the same as that described in
+The system for importing packages is the same as that described for modules in
-:numref:`modules`, though the nested nature of packages makes the
+:numref:`modules`, though the nested nature of packages makes the process
-process somewhat more involved.
-Importing a package also imports all
+somewhat more involved.
+Importing a package also imports all the modules it
-the modules it contains, including those in subpackages.
-This will
+contains, including those in subpackages.
+This will establish a set of nested
-establish a set of nested namespaces.
-In the example above, after
+namespaces.
+In the example above, let's suppose we have imported
-importing :mod:`my_package`, :mod:`module_3` will be accessible as
+:mod:`my_package`. :mod:`module_3` will be accessible as
 `my_package.subpackage.module_3`.
-The usual rules about the `from`
+The usual rules about the `from` keyword
-keyword still apply, so:
+still apply, so:

 .. code-block:: python3